DON’T MISS

 Workers in Germany are also required to contribute to unemployment insurance.
 These contributions are used to provide unemployment benefits to anyone who is out of work.

-The contribution is currently 2,6% of your gross salary, up to a monthly maximum limit of 7.550 euros in western Germany and 7.450 euros in eastern Germany (in 2024).
+The contribution is currently 2,6% of your gross salary, up to a monthly maximum limit of 8.050 euros (in 2025).
 The contribution is shared by you and your employer (1,3% each).

 To make sure everyone can access the unemployment insurance scheme, you can also make voluntary unemployment contributions, if you are: